 The Caron LGBTQ/AIDS retreat began in the 1980s as a safe, supportive place for those with HIV/AIDS and in recovery to come together.
 Over the years, the retreats have expanded to be inclusive of all in the LGBTQ community, regardless of whether they are impacted by HIV/AIDS.
 Their core group of faithful participants has grown into a special extended family and welcomes others to join the family.
 Although the in-person retreats were postponed due to the pandemic, they resumed this year.
 The Foundation is also having mini socials periodically on Zoom.
 Larry Rawlings is a long-time supporter of the Caron Foundation.

 Worthy Socks is a non-profit organization that purchases quality, cotton socks at bulk prices, stretching donor dollars while benefitting our partners and their guests, who are living on the street.
-New cotton sox donated by Worthy Sox are an important part of Jake Folger’s outreach to those who are homeless.
-Jake has been giving needed items to homeless people for many years.
+New cotton sox donated by Worthy Sox are an important part of one member’s outreach to those who are homeless.
+The member has been giving needed items to homeless people for many years.
 He regularly enlists the help of other Seekers to deliver new sox to those who need them.

 The Black Swan Academy (BSA) empowers black youth in under-served communities through civic leadership and engagement, giving them a comprehensive set of tools needed to succeed in life and become active social catalyst in their communities.